mellybess/transparency-talk/talk.md

 ### Why Government Agencies Adopt GitHub?
 ![transparency 007](https://cloud.githubusercontent.com/assets/8127456/19916854/425ebb0e-a07b-11e6-912a-7109f487bff2.jpeg)

-The circle graph here is from Nasa's JPL and is a representation of teams participating in other team's projects once they introduced GitHub Enterprise.
+The [circle graph](https://enterprise.github.com/case-studies/jpl) here is from Nasa's JPL and is a representation of teams participating in other team's projects once they introduced GitHub Enterprise.
 Increasing transparency and collaboration is often at the top of the list for government agencies moving to GitHub.
 I have the privilege of speaking to some of these groups as they progress through their transformations.

 ### Types of transparency
 ![transparency 008](https://cloud.githubusercontent.com/assets/8127456/19916857/425fab68-a07b-11e6-87a7-024fce98635b.jpeg)

-### Types of transparency: Inside a department
+### Inside a department
 ![transparency 009](https://cloud.githubusercontent.com/assets/8127456/19955464/f1e8a2e2-a13e-11e6-91dc-9118a3441aa9.jpeg)

 Being unable to find information, the right domain expert, or the state of projects around your organization is a barrier to getting work done.